asyncapi/website/pages/blog/miniseries-part_1.md

 **Don't see this blog post series as anything other then an example workflow, this is purely how I do it with my applications and how I use AsyncAPI and it's tooling to my advantage.
 Use this as an inspiration to finding an approach that works for you.**

-# What we are building

-A passion of mine, beside AsyncAPI, is online games, more specifically creating and maintaining game servers while providing a network of services around them.
-This passion was what eventually made me start to contribute to AsyncAPI back in 2019.
+# Backstory

+Back in 2019 when I started contributing to the tooling of AsyncAPI, I was still in university studying for a masters in software engineering, and had at that point been a student developer at a company called [EURISCO](http://eurisco.dk/), for about 3 years.
+Beside that I have always had side projects that I worked on in my spare time, and it was one of these side projects that sparked my need for AsyncAPI.

+My side project at that time was a [Rust](https://rust.facepunch.com/) game server plugin which collected in game events, such as when a player farms resources, kills another player, loots a container, etc, and send them to a backend.
+Later these could be extracted by an API to display the players progression and detailed account on what you did on the game server.

+Initially I used OpenAPI to describe the API and the great thing was their tooling allowed me generate clients and servers in different languages which really speed up the implementation process.

+I soon encountered a use case that required me to push data to the game server, and solving this with REST was possible, but cumbersome.
+So I started exploring different alternatives, in terms of event driven architecture, however, none could be described using OpenAPI or offered tooling, so I had to find alternatives.

+That was when I vaguely remembered a meeting where AsyncAPI was mentioned.
+Around that time, at work, we began to switch from a custom socket protocol to [NATS](https://nats.io/), and at the same time they spend some time figuring out how to mainstream the process and document the API's, and this is where they found and adopted AsyncAPI.
+So I started to use AsyncAPI in my project, and sparked my first ever encounter with open source, but is a story for another time.

+So this blog post is a dedication to that experience, showcasing how I use AsyncAPI to document and generate code to speed up the development process, and maybe spark your interest in building the best tooling possible.

+# To that end

-Explaining something is always better with actual examples, therefore I will be creating a little system to show you how code generation can help the development process starting from defining your API's with AsyncAPI.
+Explaining something is always better with actual examples, therefore I will be creating a little system to show you how code generation can help the development process.

 ![General setup](/img/posts/jonaslagoni-miniseries/blog-miniseries-general-setup.png)

-I will be creating a system of two applications, a **game server** and a **backend processor** using a micro-service architecture with no public facing API.
-How a player interact with the **game server** could be through a phone, a computer, Xbox or PlayStation, for us this is out of scope for this project, we only care about the interaction between the **game server** and the **backend processor**.
+I will be creating a system of two applications, a **game server** and a **processor** using a micro-service architecture with no public facing API.
+How a player interact with the **game server** could be through a phone, a computer, Xbox or PlayStation, for us this is out of scope for this project, we only care about the interaction between the **game server** and the **processor**.
+The round dot between some broker and the game server represent how others may grab/interact with the application, ergo its API.
+The same thing is for the processor.

 The main point of the **game server** will be to simulate the interaction of the player.
 This means it will simulate the following events: when players join the game server, pick up items in game, uses the chat, hit one another, and eventually disconnect.

-The **backend processor** will be subscribing to these events to process them.
+The backend **processor** will be subscribing to these events to process them.
 In our example it will simply save the received data directly to a database.

 I will not get into the specifics of the stack for this system yet since it have no effect on the writing of the API documents for the two applications.

 # Designing the API's with AsyncAPI
-I always use the [design first principle](https://apisyouwonthate.com/blog/api-design-first-vs-code-first), even when we are talking about internal systems, which means describing the two applications, **game server** and **backend processor** using the AsyncAPI specification before implementing them.
+I always use the [design first principle](https://apisyouwonthate.com/blog/api-design-first-vs-code-first), even when we are talking about internal systems, which means describing the two applications, **game server** and **processor** using the AsyncAPI specification before starting with the implementation.

 Using AsyncAPI to define an internal system is not entirely apparent how to do, since AsyncAPI is build to define behavior from the perspective of the external user.
-I will be clarifying this a bit more later on with actual examples, but if you want to go deeper into this, you can read this - [Publish vs Subscribe semantics in AsyncAPI](https://community.ibm.com/community/user/integration/blogs/nic-townsend1/2021/04/01/publish-vs-subscribe-in-asyncapi-and-why-it-may-no).
+I will be clarifying this a bit more later on with actual examples, but if you want to go deeper into this, or alternatively read Nic Townsend's post about [Demystifying the Semantics of Publish and Subscribe](https://www.asyncapi.com/blog/publish-subscribe-semantics).

 ## The game server
 I always start basic, and first define all the different channels for which the **game server** should produce events over.